gemvein/paid_up/README.md

 ## Stripe Setup

-Using your own code or Stripe's convenient web interface, add the plans you intend to offer.
-Each will also need a record in your own database, so for each `Stripe::Plan` you create, note the `id` and use it as the `stripe_id` in the corresponding `PaidUp::Plan`.
+Using your own code or Stripe's convenient web interface, add the plans and coupons you intend to offer.

+Each plan will also need a record in your own database, so for each `Stripe::Plan` you create, note the `id` and use it as the `stripe_id` in the corresponding `PaidUp::Plan`.
 At a minimum, you will need an anonymous plan, a free plan, both with a cost amount of `0`; and also at least one paid plan.

+Coupons do not need any further configuration, other than adding them to your Stripe Account.

 Next, add a `Stripe::Customer` to serve as the Anonymous User, and subscribe that customer to the anonymous plan.
 Note the customer's `id` and copy that into your stripe configuration file.